 There is some debate as to whether the invention of chai was in India or Thailand.
-But what is agreed upon is that fact that it was initially a drink of royalty.
-The original beverage was created in hot and cold varieties, each made with a different blend of spices to address different ailments according to Ayurvedic medicine.
-However the one thing it didn’t contain was tea.
+But what is agreed upon is the fact that it was initially a drink of royalty.
+The original beverage was created in hot and cold varieties, each made with a different blend of whole spices to address different ailments according to Ayurvedic medicine.
+However, the one thing it didn’t contain was tea.

-According to The Spruce Eats, it really wasn’t until the British set up Indian tea plantations in the 1800’s, that tea appeared with regularity in Indian couisine.
+According to The Spruce Eats, it really wasn’t until the British set up Indian tea plantations in the 1800s, that tea appeared with regularity in Indian cuisine.
 Of course, the addition of tea meant that chai suddenly boasted a host of antioxidant benefits as well as the healing properties of the spices.
 The benefits depend on the blend of spices used in the brew.

-In the chai recipe we are featuring from cookbook author Nandita Godbole, the star ingredient is the aphrodisiac of saffron.
+For this chai tea recipe from cookbook author Nandita Godbole, the star ingredient is the aphrodisiac of saffron.
 And when she agreed to let us run this recipe from her upcoming book, Seven Pots of Tea: an Ayurvedic approach to sips and nosh, Godbole also took the time to explain what makes saffron alluring to her.

 “Saffron is one of the world’s most expensive spices because it grows only in small pockets around the world and must be harvested by hand.
 Good quality saffron is fine in texture, like inch-long strands of embroidery floss and fragrant.
 If a saffron strand is placed in warm water, within minutes, the strand or thread will unfurl and plump up like a clarinet swimming in a golden orange liquid.”

 Of course, we love saffron because of its ability to increase sexual function.
 (Read more about the aphrodisiac power of this indulgent spice.)